 If you grew up in the 60s and 70s you probably learned these life lessons rarely taught today

-If you were lucky enough to grow up in the 1960s or 1970s, you experienced a world that was far less curated and controlled than today.
+People who grew up in the 1960s or 1970s experienced a world that was far less curated and controlled than today.
 No smartphones.
 No helicopter parenting.
 No streaming platforms that could instantly cater to every whim.

-Instead, you had freedom.
-You had scraped knees, rotary phones, and the sort of unfiltered experiences that taught you life lessons in real time.
+Instead, there was freedom.
+Scraped knees, rotary phones, and the sort of unfiltered experiences that taught life lessons in real time.

 1. Independence is built, not given

 In the 60s and 70s, parents didn’t hover.
-You were expected to figure things out for yourself.
-Whether it was walking to school, fixing your own bike chain, or navigating a disagreement with a friend—no adult stepped in immediately to save you.
+Kids were expected to figure things out for themselves.
+Whether it was walking to school, fixing a bike chain, or navigating a disagreement with a friend—no adult stepped in immediately to save the day.

-You learned how to solve problems, improvise, and take care of yourself.
+Children learned how to solve problems, improvise, and take care of themselves.
 Today, with the rise of overly protective parenting, many young people miss out on this early training in resilience.

 Lesson: Independence grows when you’re allowed to struggle a little.